TritonDataCenter/node-docker-registry-client/README.md

 # node-docker-registry-client

-A docker registry client for node.js.
+A Docker Registry API client for node.js.
-Limitation: Only some of the methods of each API are implemented.
-Only *v1* of the Docker Registry API is current considered.
+Limitation: Currently on v1 of the Registry API is implemented.
+Support for v2 is planned.

-tl;dr: See the [Registry session](#registry-session) section below.

-## XXX auth

-	// If we're working with a standalone private registry over HTTPS, send Basic Auth headers
-	// alongside our requests.
-	if r.indexEndpoint.VersionString(1) != IndexServerAddress() && r.indexEndpoint.URL.Scheme == "https" {
-		info, err := r.indexEndpoint.Ping()
-		if err != nil {
-			return nil, err
-		}
-		if info.Standalone {
-			logrus.Debugf("Endpoint %s is eligible for private registry.
-Enabling decorator.", r.indexEndpoint.String()) dec := requestdecorator.NewAuthDecorator(authConfig.Username, authConfig.Password)
-			factory.AddDecorator(dec)
-		}
-	}

-also:   isSecure handling
-also:   timeout talking to registry

-Basic Auth usage in session.go:
-    - NewSession: if indexEndpoint is https and other than index.docker.io, and "standalone" (from Ping, the X-Docker-Registry-Standalone header, means "don't use index.docker.io, i.e. don't use token auth)
-    - always for PUT /repositories/$image/[images]
-      Not sure this is relevant for us now.
-    - IndexClient.search (if have creds, X-Docker-Token:true)
-    - GetRepositoryData ... which is our IndexClient.getRepoAuth

-Ah... perhaps the X-Docker-Token effectively encodes the login details for that session.
-IOW: docker hub uses token auth, other repos don't, they use basic auth.
+XXX docs are out of date for the 1.0.0 re-write.

-## Intro
+## Terminology

+(I'm talking v1 here. v2 support will come later.)

-The "Docker Registry" docs are a somewhat confusing affair currently.
+The "Docker Registry" docs can be a little confusing.
+There are two APIs in
-There are two APIs in play: the Index API (sometimes called the "Hub API") and the Registry API.
+play: the Index API (sometimes called the "Hub API") and the Registry API.
 There are a few auth-related endpoints and headers.
+Standalone registries (i.e. those not connected with Docker Hub) and Docker Hub use different auth mechanisms.
 "Image" is commonly used when referring to a repo.
 "The Registry" is often used when referring to the docker Hub/Index.

-There is a single global index managed by Docker, Inc:
-<https://index.docker.io>, for which <https://hub.docker.com> is a web front
-end.
-Then there can be any number of registries.
-Currently the one managed by Docker, Inc. is at <https://registry-1.docker.io>.
+My understanding with v2 work is that the concept of "Index" as separate from "Registry" is going away, though the field name "Index" remains in code (both in docker.git and in this module for comparability).

 Working with Docker images involves the following types of things:

-- index: The central place to find where a given repository of images is hosted (i.e. what Registry API holds the image data).
+- index: The central Docker Hub API to handle Token-based auth for registries associated with Docker Hub (this seems to be only used by Docker Hub itself) and (theoretically) discovery of repositores in various registries.
+- registry: A server that holds Docker image repositories.
 - repositories: Images are grouped into named `repos`, e.g.
   ["google/python"](https://registry.hub.docker.com/u/google/python/),
   ["library/mongo"](https://registry.hub.docker.com/u/library/mongo/).
-  Repos in the "library" `namespace` are official repos managed by Docker, Inc.
-  All the images (that is to say, the image *data*) in a given repository are hosted by a single registry.
+  On the "official" Docker Hub registry the "library" `namespace` are special "official" repos managed by Docker, Inc. All the images (that is to say, the image *data*) in a given repository are hosted by a single registry.
 - repository tags: A repository typically tags a set of its images with short names, e.g. "2.7" in "library/mongo:2.7".
 Tags are commonly used in the docker CLI when running containers.
 If a tag isn't specified the "latest"